NOTE: This article is applicable to our Classic Checkout solution only.

 7. Right now you should see a new trigger in the list.

 8. Let's create a new tag.
 To do that first lets go to the "Tags" page (left menu).

 9. Set name of your tag and click the "Tag Configuration" area to start the creation process.

 11. Set the track type to "Event" and then set the Category and Action name required for Event Tracking.
 At the bottom of the form please check "Enable overriding settings in this tag" and pass there with your Google Analytics ID.
 When everything is filled, click "Save".

-12. You final Tag Configuration should look like this.
+12. This is what your final Tag Configuration should look like.

 Your first Trigger and Tag is created.
 For other events (alreadyRegistered, selectedMethodView, paymentInfoView, paymentInfoSubmit, purchaseComplete) you will need to repeat the process for each of them.

-2. To reflect each change in you GTM configuration you should click the "Refresh" button.
+2. To reflect each change in your GTM configuration you should click the "Refresh" button.

-5. In you Google Analytics dashboard you should see an event:
+5. In your Google Analytics dashboard you should see an event:

 How to use “viewName” to trigger events?